puppetlabs/bolt/CONTRIBUTING.md

     bundle install --path .bundle --with test
     bundle exec rake rubocop

+### Contributing to bundled modules

+Some module content is included with the Bolt gem for out-of-the-box use.
+Some of those modules are included in this repository and others are managed with the Puppetfile included in this repository.
+All the bundled modules are installed in the `modules` directory.

+To change external modules (to add a new module or bump the version), update the Puppetfile and then run `bundle exec r10k puppetfile install`.

 ## Testing

 Some tests require a Windows VMs or Linux containers.
 For Linux tests (recommended, if you're not sure) `docker-compose up -d --build` to bring these up with the `docker-compose.yaml` included with the `bolt` gem.
 For windows tests, execute `vagrant up` to bring these up with the provided Vagrantfile.
 Any tests that require this are tagged with `:winrm` or `:ssh` in rspec.